bugcrowd/rubocop-bugcrowd/README.md

 # Rubocop::Bugcrowd

 Rubocop custom extension for rules specific to Bugcrowd's projects.
 Custom extension lets us share between projects and more easily test the cops in isolation.
-Many of these cops are not universally applicable to Rails/Ruby projects, they are simply a way of deprecating/prefering certain patterns as teams and projects grow.
+Many of these cops are not universally applicable to Rails/Ruby projects, they are simply a way of deprecating/prefering certain patterns as teams and projects grow in the Bugcrowd organization.

 To experiment, run `bin/console` for an interactive prompt.